Akashssingh/ehrshot-network-analysis_project1_akash_samuel/README.md

 echo $env:EHRSHOT_DATA_DIR
 ```

 However, it is highly recommended to align your data to the cloned repo.
 Downloaded repo is the root directory, relocate your data folder as data/EHRShot_sampled_2000patients in it.
-If after setting environment variable using above command, the program run gives error, then you must set a data folder in cloned repo and in that data folder copy and paste the EHRShot_sampled_2000patients folder.
+If after setting environment variable using above command, the program runs and gives an error, then you must set a data folder in the cloned repo, and in that data folder, copy and paste the EHRShot_sampled_2000patients folder.

 Clone the repository and run the pipeline with a **single command**:

-The below commands are for unix based systems and should work on Linux/MacOS.
-Windows users should run the run.py using the IDE run functioanlity or use the respective windows cli commands for running this pyscript in your IDE terminal.
-Use a bash or a zsh terminal in IDE (recommended).
+The commands below are for Unix-based systems and should work on Linux/MacOS.
+Windows users should run the run.py using the IDE run functionality or use the respective Windows CLI commands for running this script in your IDE terminal.
+Use a bash or a zsh terminal in an IDE (recommended).

 ```bash
 git clone https://github.com/Akashssingh/ehrshot-network-analysis_project1_akash_samuel.git